 - Authentication-based signing: Signicat's integration to the Suomi.fi e-Identification service makes signing available to service providers in the Finnish public sector.

 - Authentication: Many service providers in the Finnish public sector use platforms provided by Signicat partners.
 Signicat's integration to the e-Identification service makes authentication available as an integral part of these platforms.

 Signicat can only provide the Suomi.fi e-Identification service to customers that are approved by DVV (opens new window) (the Digital and Population Data Services Agency).
-Customers must apply for authorization to use Suomi.fi e-Identification (for more details, see the Integration section).
-The test and preproduction environments are however accessible without prior approval by DVV.
+Customers must apply for authorisation to use Suomi.fi e-Identification (for more details, see the Integration section).
+The test and pre-production environments are however accessible without prior approval by DVV.

 # Key features